At a Glance

 ✨Showcase Your Technical Skills

 Be prepared to discuss your experience with parametric and computational design.
-Bring examples of past projects where you've successfully designed structural and thermal components, and be ready to explain the processes you used.
+Bring examples of past projects where you've successfully designed structural and thermal components, and be ready to explain the methodologies you used.

 ✨Understand the Manufacturing Processes

 Research the specific manufacturing processes relevant to the role.
-Demonstrating knowledge about how your designs can be optimised for these processes will show that you are a good fit for the team.
+Demonstrating knowledge about how your designs can be optimised for these processes will show that you are not only technically proficient but also practical in your approach.

 ✨Prepare for Problem-Solving Questions